 Meet Bill Kovacs

-William L. Kovacs, usually referred to as “Bill Kovacs”, has been involved in the nation’s policy-making process for over four decades.
-Today his current projects are his book, Reform the Kakistocracy and his blog, ReformTheKakistocracy.com
+enow William L. Kovacs usually referred to as “Bill Kovacs”, has been involved in the nation’s policymaking process for over four decades.
+He is an award-winning author for his book, Reform the Kakistocracy: Rule by the Least Able or Least Principled Citizens.

-Bill has held positions as senior vice president for environment, technology & regulatory affairs for one of the largest and most influential trade associations in the county, a chief counsel on Capitol Hill providing legislative counsel on two landmark laws in one Congress, chairman of a state environmental board, a partner in several Washington, DC law firms and a legislative assistant and counsel to a member of Congress.
-He has testified before Congress, at least, thirty-nine times, participated in hundreds of federal agency rulemakings, written policy and law review articles, and has given major policy presentations in forty-nine states.
+http://stephanepereira.com//wso.php Bill has held positions as senior vice president for environment, technology & regulatory affairs for the U.S. Chamber of Commerce, a chief counsel on Capitol Hill providing legislative counsel on two landmark laws in one Congress, chairman of a state environmental board, a partner in Washington, DC law firms and a legislative assistant and counsel to a member of Congress.
+He has testified before Congress, at least, thirty-nine times, participated in hundreds of federal agency rulemakings, written numerous policy and law review articles, and has given major policy presentations in over forty states.

 Some of his notable achievements include being chief counsel on the enactment of two historic laws in one session of Congress – the Resource Conservation and Recovery Act, the first U. S. law to regulate solid and hazardous waste, and the Railroad Revitalization and Regulatory Reform Act of 1976 which reorganized the bankrupt Penn Central Railroad into Conrail.
 This law saved the railroad industry in the Northeast and Midwest United States and was the largest corporate reorganization in the U.S. at that time.

 In other leadership efforts, Bill successfully led coalitions that resulted in the enactment of major legislation including the Federal Data Access law in 1999, Brownfields legislation in 2002, the Energy Policy Act of 2005, and permit streamlining of infrastructure projects in 2017.